robinrendle/robinrendle.com/_posts/2020-04-29-unlearn-the-ui.md

 Anyway, before good work can be done I must unlearn the UI and ask the same question over and over again until hurts, until everyone in the room is visibly upset.

-And so I must to return to the realm of maps and questions, nouns and verbs.
+And so I must return to the realm of maps and questions, nouns and verbs.